RKKoranteng/blog/_posts/2019-03-24-oracle-rdbms-18c-silent-installation-on-rhel-7.md

   alt: oracle rdbms 18c silent install
 ---

-## Overview
 This post describes silent installation and configuration of Grid Infrastructure 18c (64bit) and Oracle Database 18c (64bit) on RHEL 7.
 The implementation described in this blog is based on a server installation with a minimum resource allocations required by Oracle.

-## Pre-Install Tasks
+## Download Softwares
 [Download software from OTN](https://www.oracle.com/technetwork/database/enterprise-edition/downloads/oracle18c-linux-180000-5022980.html)
 * Database 18c (18.3) for Linux x86-64 (`LINUX.X64_180000_db_home.zip`{: .filepath})
 * Grid Infrastructure (18.3) for Linux x86-64 (`LINUX.X64_180000_grid_home.zip`{: .filepath})

+## Pre-Install Tasks
-> Note: the following section is performed as root OS user {: .prompt-info }
+> * Pre-install tasks are performed as root OS user

-* Oracle recommends that you disable THP on all Oracle Database servers and rather use standard HugePages for enhanced performance.
-For Oracle Linux 7 and later, and Red Hat Enterprise Linux 7 and later, add `transparent_hugepage=never` in the /etc/default/grub file.
+> * Oracle recommends that you disable THP on all Oracle Database servers and rather use standard HugePages for enhanced performance.
+For Oracle Linux 7 and later, and Red Hat Enterprise Linux 7 and later, add `transparent_hugepage=never` in the `/etc/default/grub file`{: .filepath}.
-* Ensure the /etc/hosts file to contain the IP and FQDN of the server.
-Ensure the correct hostname in the “/etc/hostname” file
+> * Ensure the `/etc/hosts`{: .filepath} file to contain the IP and FQDN of the server.
+> * Ensure the correct hostname in the `/etc/hostname`{: .filepath} file {: .prompt-info }

-Identify your ASM disk by adding them to the to /etc/udev/rules.d/97-oracleasm.rules.
+Identify your ASM disk by adding them to the to `/etc/udev/rules.d/97-oracleasm.rules`{: .filepath}.
 It should look like this:
 ```bash
 OWNER="grid", GROUP="asmadmin", MODE="0660", ENV{DEVTYPE}=="disk", KERNEL=="xvdca", SYMLINK+="oracleasm/disks/DATA1"
 OWNER="grid", GROUP="asmadmin", MODE="0660", ENV{DEVTYPE}=="disk", KERNEL=="xvdcb", SYMLINK+="oracleasm/disks/FRA1"